bcornec/Lab-git/Docker/README.md

 Detect whether this is working or not and why.
 If not, we'll find another way to solve this.

+Bonus, you can try to update the docker-compose.yml file to add an ha-proxy instance in front of the web services.

 # Using docker-machine to create Docker hosts